 As Dundee’s campaign to be selected as the UK City of Culture for 2017 gains momentum, we wanted to share with you some interesting facts about the city.
 Today we’re exploring 5 things you didn’t know about Dundee:

-Chalmers was born on February 2nd 1782 in Arbroath.
-James Chalmers trained as a weaver before he moved to Dundee in 1809 on the recommendation of his brother.
+Chalmers was born on February 2nd 1782 in Arbroath (just north of Dundee).
+He trained as a weaver before moving to Dundee in 1809 on the recommendation of his brother.
 Mr Chalmers established himself as a bookseller, printer and a newspaper publisher on Castle Street, Dundee.
-However his most burning enthusiasm was postal reform and in 1837 he submitted a letter outlining his proposal for an adhesive postage stamp.
+However he had a relentless burning enthusiasm for postal reform and in 1837 he submitted a letter outlining his proposal for an adhesive postage stamp.

-He’s acknowledged for innovations in several fields including incandescent lighting and telegraphy.
-Lindsay Bowman was actually born in Arbroath and was trained as a handloom weaver.
+He’s acknowledged for innovations in several fields including lighting and telegraphy.
+Lindsay Bowman was actually born in Arbroath (again!) and was trained as a handloom weaver.
 He matriculated from St Andrews University in 1821 and returned to Dundee in 1829 as a lecturer in science and mathematics at the Watt Institution.
-In 1832 he sent the first wireless radio broadcast from Dundee.
+In 1832, he sent the first ever wireless radio broadcast from Dundee.

 The jute barons in Dundee saw Broughty Ferry as the ideal place to build mansions and so the city was acknowledged as being prosperous, more so than any other location in the UK or in fact Europe as a whole.
 Broughty Ferry is now better known for the ‘N’everday Dook’ which sees some 150 swimmers brave the freezing conditions of the river tay for a swim on new years day.

 The hospital is renowned internationally for introducing ‘laparoscopic surgery’ in the UK as well as innovating in fields such as managing cancer, robotic surgery and medical genetics.
 In 2009 the Ninewells medical centre in Dundee was ranked as number one in the UK.

 5. In 2010 Dundee was voted as one of the seven smartest cities in the world

 The Intelligent Community Forum is a non-profit policy research organisation, which is focused on job creation and economic development in the broadband economy.
 And, now in 2018, Dundee has been included in a list of top European destinations for 2018.The Scottish city is the only UK entry on the list from guide book publisher Lonely Planet.
 Not only is Dundee famous now for the V&A Dundee museum but also it’s become known as a centre of excellence for technology and award winning mobile app development companies including Waracle!